poline3939/poline3939.github.io/_pages/terms.md

 <br>

 * Reviewer
-  - The International Conference on Learning Representations (ICLR);
   - IEEE Transactions of Signal Processing (TSP);
   - IEEE Signal Processing Letter (SPL);
   - IEEE Transactions on Human-Machine Systems (THMS);
   - The International Joint Conference on Artificial Intelligence (IJCAI);
+  - The International Conference on Learning Representations (ICLR);
-  - Transactions on Machine Learning Research (TMLR)
+  - Transactions on Machine Learning Research (TMLR);
   - Handbook of Mathematical Models and Algorithms in Computer Vision and Imaging;
   - The Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD);
   - Applied and Computational Harmonic Analysis (ACHA);